 of this company?Claim this Profile

 Positive Zoosk reviews (below) state that the online dating site is easy-to-use, reasonably secure, and a great way to meet locals in the area.
-However, some reviews reveal that customers weren't happy with how many out-of-date profiles there were and felt that canceling their premium membership was harder than it needed to be.
+However, the majority of reviews reveal that customers weren't happy with how many out-of-date, fake accounts and scammers there were, the company's subpar customer service, and many subscribers felt that canceling their premium membership was harder than it needed to be.

 A bit about the company's background: